blabla1337/skf-flask/README.md

 Modify the files in Local folder
 - site.conf: set both root directories acording to your installation.
 - site-tls.conf: set both root directories acording to your installation and ssl_certificate and ssl_certificate_key locations.
 - entrypoint.sh: change JWT_SECRET and if changed from default, nginx installation folder.
+Also if you want to run on a specif domain and not on localhost change ORIGIN.

 #### Run SKF (with terminal in Local folder):